 I’m an immigration lawyer in Houston.
 Last week, USA Today reported that Thomas Homan, Director of Immigration Customs Enforcement, recently visited Miami alongside Attorney General Jeff Sessions to thank leaders who changed “sanctuary city” policies.

 Miami-Dade county mayor Carlos Gimenez had responded by changing its local policy rather than risk losing the federal funds.
 USA Today noted that arrests of undocumented immigrants without criminal records has increased from 18% in January to 30% in June.
 “You’re going to continue to see an increase in that,” Homan responded.
+Schedule a consultation with the Law Office of Kathryn N. Karam, P.C.

 I avoid reading the comments section of any article about immigration because it tends to be a forum for people to express anger and hatred of people who are not from the U.S., and I don’t view those comments as helpful (and they often are uninformed).